JetBrains/Qodana/topics/circleci.md

 ```

 ## Commands and parameters

+<link-summary>List of commands and parameters provided for the qodana orb.</link-summary>

 The CircleCI Qodana orb provides the `scan` command to let you analyze your project and generate an analysis report.